waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Omanyte Puzzle:** Solved by manually assembling the image.
 *   **Aerodactyl Puzzle:**
     *   **Failed Hypothesis (H1 - Incorrect Logic):** The puzzle is a magic square.
 This was tested and proven incorrect.
-    *   **Current Hypothesis (H2):** The puzzle must be solved by visually assembling the image of Aerodactyl.
-I am currently clearing the board to attempt this.
+    *   **Failed Hypothesis (H2 - Visual Assembly):** The puzzle must be solved by visually assembling the image of Aerodactyl.
+This was attempted and failed, as the puzzle did not complete after all pieces were placed.
+Pivoting to H3.
-    *   **Alternative Hypothesis (H3):** The puzzle is optional.
-If H2 fails, I will leave and attempt to progress my main goals.
+    *   **Current Hypothesis (H3):** The puzzle is optional.
+I will leave and attempt to progress my main goals.
 I will only return if progression is blocked and an NPC directs me here.
     *   **Alternative Hypothesis (H4):** The puzzle is unsolvable with the current pieces.
 If H2 fails, I will search the rest of the Ruins of Alph for clues or missing components.

 ### Goldenrod Dept. Store Basement Puzzle